This Library Briefing Paper provides information on the Cold Weather Payments Scheme for winter 2017-18.Jump to full report >>

 In the four winters preceding the 2017-18 winter (2013-14, 2014-15, 2015-16 and 2016‑17), relatively mild weather meant that far fewer Cold Weather Payments were made compared with previous years.
 Winter 2013-14 was exceptionally mild; payments “triggered” in one area only in one week, resulting in expenditure of £27,500.
 The highest annual expenditure during this period was £10.6 million in 2014-15; between 2008-09 and 2012-13, by comparison, annual expenditure never fell below £129 million.

-Winter 2017-18 has been colder than the four winters preceding it and this has resulted in a greater number of Cold Weather Payments.
-Up to 6 March 2018, there had been 136 “triggers”, resulting in an estimated 4.67 million payments and estimated expenditure of £116.8 million.
-The impact of the spell of cold weather at the end of February and into March 2018 can be clearly seen; between 17 February and 2 March there were 81 triggers, which resulted in an estimated 3.8 million payments and estimated expenditure of £94.8 million.
+Winter 2017-18 was colder than the four winters preceding it and this resulted in a greater number of Cold Weather Payments.
+Over the winter, there were 140 “triggers”, resulting in an estimated 4.75 million payments and estimated expenditure of £118.7 million.
+The impact of the spell of cold weather at the end of February and into March 2018 can be clearly seen; between 17 February and 9 March there were 90 triggers, which resulted in an estimated 3.9 million payments and estimated expenditure of £98.2 million.